Joe-Kelley/Image-Recognition-Fun/README.md

 # Image Recognition Fun
+ Modified from an RPM solving project

 Solving RPM and Recognizing Patterns